 4. Dentistry & Gynecology

-- PRP accelerates tissue healing after dental surgeries.
+- Supports healing after dental surgery

-Step-by-Step: PRP Injection Procedure for Clinics
+Step-by-Step PRP Injection Procedure

 1. Patient Consultation